apache/streampipes-website/docs/05_how-to-custom-data-sink.md

 Congratulations!
 You've just created your first data sink for StreamPipes.
 There are many more things to explore and data sinks can be defined in much more detail using multiple wrappers.
-Follow our [SDK guide](../dev-guide-sdk-guide-sinks) to see what's possible!